Memor1es/envyrp-docs/content/docs/getting-started/hotkeys.md

 weight: 220
 ---

-Before joining NotPixel, we recommend you get used to the [commands](docs/getting-started/commands) and hotkeys.
+Before joining EnvyRP, we recommend you get used to the [commands](docs/getting-started/commands) and hotkeys.
 You are currently viewing the hotkeys.

 We try to cover all hotkeys in the following table.